unsearchapp/unsearch/CONTRIBUTING.md

 VITE_WS_URL=ws://localhost:1234         # Url of the websocket server
 ```

+6. To start dev mode: `pnpm dev:firefox`

-6. Build the extension: `pnpm build`
+7. To build the extension: `pnpm build`

-To test the extension locally you can load the extension unpackge on Google Chrome, Firefox and Microsoft Edge.
+After building, you can load the `/dist` folder as an unpackged extension on Google Chrome, Firefox and Microsoft Edge.

 If you encounter any issues, make sure you are using the following versions of Node and pnpm: